orchetect/PDFGadget/README.md

 The following are single operations that may be used in a batch sequence of operations.

+> [!NOTE]
->  **Note**: More to be added in future, including: page cropping, more sophisticated annotation editing/filtering/removal.
+> More operations may be added in future on an as-needed basis.

 ### File Operations